Cart

 • Common Mistake: Overfilling or uneven entry points

-2. Nasolabial Folds - Technique + Caution
+2. Nasolabial Folds - Technique and Caution

 • Target: Superficial medial cheek fat and subcutaneous layers